-An ignore dictionary remains resident until the document is closed or until the dictionary is deleted using the Spellcheck Dictionary dialogue box.
-Alternatively you may use an option on the Choices dialogue box (see 14.6), which causes the ignore dictionary to be saved with the document.
-The means that ignored words will not be queried next time the document is loaded and spell checked.
+An ignore dictionary remains resident until the document is closed or until the dictionary is deleted using the Spellcheck \Rightarrow Dictionary dialogue box.
+Alternatively you may use an option on the Choices dialogue box (see 15.7), which causes the ignore dictionary to be saved with the document.
+This means that ignored words will not be queried next time the document is loaded and spell checked (fig. 14.4).